cameronotoole44/lilvikbot/README.md

 - passively listens and logs chat messages
 - builds a local Markov model to mimic the flow of real-time Twitch conversations
 - occasionally sends messages into chat based on what it’s learned
-- posts once or twice daily to Twitter and Bluesky
+- posts once or twice daily to Bluesky
 - includes TOS-safe filtering and cooldown logic to avoid spam or sketchy output
 - manual kill switch, logging, and moderation auditing built in
 - designed to be lightweight, quiet, and autonomous